fbapt/ansible-lgsm-l4d-l4d2/README.md

 # ansible-lgsm-l4d-l4d2

-> ⚠️ You need to have some experience with Ansible and Left 4 Dead games
+> ⚠️ You need to have some experience with Ansible, Left 4 Dead games and linuxgsm
 > before using this repo!

+This repository use ansible to deployed and installed left4dead 1 or left4dead 2 dedicated servers with linuxgsm on Debian 13

 # Example of a basic Ansible configuration